Byron De La Beckwith: Trials

 The state prosecuted De La Beckwith twice for murder in 1964, but both trials ended with hung juries.
 Mississippi had effectively disenfranchised black voters since 1890.
 In practice, this also meant they were excluded from serving on juries, whose members were drawn from voter rolls.
 During the second trial, Ross Barnett, Democratic governor of Mississippi at the time of the assassination, shook hands with De La Beckwith in the courtroom.
 The White Citizens' Council paid De La Beckwith's legal expenses in both his 1964 trials.

-In January 1966, De La Beckwith, along with a number of other members of the White Knights of the Ku Klux Klan, was subpoenaed by the House Un-American Activities Committee to testify about Klan activities.
+In January 1966, De La Beckwith, along with a number of other members of the White Knights of the Ku Klux Klan, were subpoenaed by the House Un-American Activities Committee to testify about Klan activities.
 Although De La Beckwith gave his name when asked by the committee (other witnesses, such as Samuel Bowers, invoked the Fifth Amendment in response to that question), he answered no other substantive questions.
 In the following years, De La Beckwith became a leader in the segregationist Phineas Priesthood, an offshoot of the white supremacist Christian Identity movement.
 The group was known for its hostility toward African Americans, Jews, Catholics, and foreigners.

 According to Delmar Dennis, who acted as a key witness for the prosecution at the 1994 trial, De La Beckwith boasted of his role in the death of Medgar Evers at several Ku Klux Klan rallies and similar gatherings in the years following his mistrials.
 In 1967, he unsuccessfully sought the Democratic Party's nomination for Lieutenant Governor of Mississippi.

 In 1969, De La Beckwith's previous charges were dismissed.
 In 1973, informants alerted the Federal Bureau of Investigation that he planned to murder A.I.
 Botnick, director of the New Orleans-based B'nai B'rith Anti-Defamation League.
-The attack was a racially motivated retaliation for comments that Botnick had made about white Southerners and race relations.
+The attack was a retaliation for comments that Botnick had made about white Southerners and race relations.